-Last but not least, Go Short has also made its mark programmatically.
-Focusing on short film from Europe — both in the competition and in the annual country focus — the festival always has its eye on managing the balancing act between audience-friendly programming and edgy content; after all, no one has anything to gain from the filmmakers sitting alone in the cinema with the presenters.
-And the success proves the team around Kirsten Ruber, Niels Ketelaars and Mathieu Janssen right: Go Bold.
+Go Short has also made its mark programmatically: Focusing on short films from Europe—both in the competition and in the annual country focus—the festival always balances audience-friendly programming and edgy content.
+The success proves the festival team right: Go Bold.
 Go Loud.
 Go Short!

 Text by Daniel Hadenius-Ebner